Cheesy Scalloped Potatoes (tartiflette inspired)

-Inspired by the French Alpine dish tartiflette, our version of the cheesy scalloped potatoes is layered with bacon and onions and topped with creamy wedges of camembert cheese!
+Inspired by the French Alpine dish Tartiflette, these cheesy scalloped potatoes are layered with bacon and onions and topped with creamy wedges of camembert cheese!
 This hearty dish is rich, decadent and perfect comfort food for a cold day!

 close up of baked scalloped potatoes in baking dish

-• Potatoes: Yukon gold potatoes are our preferred variety for this dish, but any waxy potato will work well.
+• Potatoes: Yukon gold potatoes are our preferred variety for these cheesy scalloped potatoes, but any waxy potato will work well.
 Stay away from russet potatoes, which won’t hold their form as well.

 • Onions: Yellow onions are the best option for this dish, although white onions would work in a pinch.